God Uncontained

 Psalm 72; Isaiah 6:1–5; Acts 7:44–53

 The glory of God takes center stage in Isaiah’s vision.
-Confronted with God’s glory, Isaiah gives in to , knowing that he is unworthy of being there, and on top of it, he lives among people who have forgotten by whose they are called.
-These people proclaim God’s name, him and offer sacrifices to him.
+Confronted with God’s glory, Isaiah gives in to despair, knowing that he is unworthy of being there, and on top of it, he lives among people who have forgotten by whose they are called.
+These people proclaim God’s name, praise him and offer sacrifices to him.
 Yet, as Isaiah knows the words that come from their mouths are far from their hearts.
 Isaiah feels guilt of association, and likely the feeling of having failed to change their hearts.

 The people had exchanged the God of the for the god that was the temple and rules.
 The people had exchanged relationship with God for empty phrases and actions.
-In the midst of his to the Sanhedrin, Stephen (Acts 7:44-53) recalls that God made it all and that the Tabernacle (the tent of worship) and the Temple (built by Solomon to replace the Tabernacle) were just places.
+In the midst of his to the Sanhedrin, Stephen (Acts 7:44-53) recalls that God made it all and that the Tabernacle (the tent of ) and the Temple (built by Solomon to replace the Tabernacle) were just places.
 Whether Tabernacle, Temple, or building, nothing can contain the glory of God.

 1) Scripture is filled with specific places where God met with people.
 If God is everywhere, why are places still important?